2D Optical Calibration

 Run through the following steps to calibrate your headset.

-captureGraycodes.py - run python captureGraycodes.py to run this script
+python captureGraycodes.pyto run this script

-Ensure that your headset is placed on the calibration stand, with the stand's camera looking through it where the users' eyes will be.
+- Ensure that your headset is placed on the calibration stand, with the stand's camera looking through it where the users' eyes will be.

+- On line 44 there is a line of code that changes the window offset for the graycode generator.
 This example here moves the window 1920 pixels to the right, and 0 up and down.
 You'll want the X value (1920) to be your main monitor's width in pixels.

-It helps to place a piece of cloth over the rig to shield the cameras + headset from ambient light.
+- It helps to place a piece of cloth over the rig to shield the cameras + headset from ambient light.

-The sequence of binary codes will culminate in a 0-1 UV mapping, saved to "./WidthCalibration.png" "./HeightCalibration.png" in your main folder.
+- The sequence of binary codes will culminate in a 0-1 UV mapping, saved to "./WidthCalibration.png" "./HeightCalibration.png" in your main folder.

-Running this script will fit a 3rd-Degree 2D Polynomial to the left and right "eye"'s X and Y distortions.
+- Running this script will fit a 3rd-Degree 2D Polynomial to the left and right "eye"'s X and Y distortions.

-This polynomial will map from each display's 0-1 UV Coordinates to rectilinear coordinates (where a 3D ray direction is just (x, y, 1.0)).
+- This polynomial will map from each display's 0-1 UV Coordinates to rectilinear coordinates (where a 3D ray direction is just (x, y, 1.0)).